MuchAdoNet/muchadonet.github.io/docs/command-batches.md

 ## Reading result sets

-If only one of the SQL statements returns data records, or if all of the statements return the same kind of record, you can read the data as usual with methods like `QueryAsync<T>`.
+If only one of the SQL statements returns data records, or if all of the statements return the same kind of record, you can read the data as usual with one of the `Query` or `Enumerate` methods.

 If each statement returns a different kind of data record, call `QueryMultipleAsync` to get a disposable result set reader.
-For each statement that returns records, call `ReadAsync<T>` or `EnumerateAsync<T>`.
+For each statement that returns records, call one of the `Read` or `Enumerate` methods.

 ```csharp
 await using (var reader = await connector